European shares fall, pulled down by drugmakers

 By Atul Prakash and Alistair Smout

-The STOXX Europe 600 Healthcare Index was the sector that declined the most, falling 1 percent.
-Novartis dropped 1.9 percent after the Swiss drugmaker reported a weak performance by its eyecare division in the second quarter.
+The STOXX Europe 600 Healthcare Index was the sector declining the most, falling 0.7 percent.
+Novartis dropped 2.1 percent after the Swiss drugmaker reported a weak performance by its eyecare division in the second quarter.

 Novartis also came under pressure from a stronger dollar, which traders said could hurt earnings in general as investors anticipate an interest rate increase by the U.S. Federal Reserve.